History of the Ryukyu Islands

 This article is about the history of the Ryukyu Islands.
+The Ryukyu Islands stretch from Kyushu to Taiwan and historically served as an important maritime crossroads linking Japan, China, and Southeast Asia.
+In the 15th century, Shō Hashi unified the three kingdoms of Okinawa and established the Ryukyu Kingdom.
+The kingdom prospered through intermediary trade and developed its own distinct culture, languages, and political system centered on Shuri Castle.
+In 1609, the Satsuma Domain invaded the islands, bringing them under Japanese control, although the kingdom formally maintained its independence.
+In 1879, the Meiji government reorganized the territory as Okinawa Prefecture.
+During World War II, the Battle of Okinawa caused devastating destruction and loss of life.
+After the war, the islands were placed under U.S. administration until they were returned to Japan in 1972.

 Etymology

 The name "Ryūkyū" originates from Chinese writings.
-The earliest references to "Ryūkyū" write the name as 琉虬 and 流求 (Liúqiú (Lau^{4}kau^{4}), Middle Chinese: //ljuw gjuw//) in the Chinese history Book of Sui in 607.
-It is a descriptive name, meaning "glazed horn-dragon".

-The origin of the term "Okinawa" remains unclear, although "Okinawa" (Okinawan: Uchinaa) as a term was used in Okinawa.
-There was also a divine woman named "Uchinaa" in the book Omoro Sōshi, a compilation of ancient poems and songs from Okinawa Island.
-This suggests the presence of a divine place named Okinawa.
 The Chinese monk Jianzhen, who traveled to Japan in the mid-8th century CE to promote Buddhism, wrote "Okinawa" as 阿児奈波 (/anjenaʒpa/).
-The Japanese map series Ryukyu Kuniezu labeled the island as 悪鬼納 (Wokinaha) in 1644.
-The current Chinese characters (kanji) for Okinawa (沖縄) were first written in the 1702 version of Ryukyu Kuniezu.

 Early history

 Prehistoric period

 The ancestry of the modern-day Ryukyuan people is disputed.
 One theory claims that the earliest inhabitants of these islands crossed a prehistoric land bridge from modern-day China, with later additions of Austronesians, Micronesians, and Japanese merging with the population.
 The time when human beings appeared in Okinawa remains unknown.
-The earliest human bones were those of Yamashita Cave Man, about 32,000 years ago, followed by Pinza-Abu Cave Man, Miyakojima, about 26,000 years ago and Minatogawa Man, about 18,000 years ago.
+The earliest human bones were those of the Yamashita Cave Man, about 32,000 years ago, followed by the Pinza-Abu Cave Man, the Miyakojima Cave Man about 26,000 years ago and the Minatogawa Man about 18,000 years ago.
 They probably came through China and were once considered to be the direct ancestors of those living in Okinawa.
 No stone tools were discovered with them.
-For the following 12,000 years, no trace of archaeological sites was discovered after the Minatogawa man site.
+For the following 12,000 years, no trace of archaeological sites was discovered after the Minatogawa Man site.
+Multiple genetic studies, however, found that there was no genetic input from Austronesian-related populations in Ryukyuans.

 Okinawa midden culture

 Okinawa midden culture or shell heap culture is divided into the early shell heap period corresponding to the Jōmon period of Japan and the latter shell heap period corresponding to the Yayoi period of Japan.
 However, the use of Jōmon and Yayoi of Japan is questionable in Okinawa.
 In the former, it was a hunter-gatherer society, with wave-like opening Jōmon pottery.
 In the latter part of Jōmon period, archaeological sites moved near the seashore, suggesting the engagement of people in fishery.
 In Okinawa, rice was not cultivated during the Yayoi period but began during the latter period of shell-heap age.
 Shell rings for arms made of shells obtained in the Sakishima Islands, namely Miyakojima and Yaeyama islands, were imported by Japan.
-In these islands, the presence of shell axes, 2500 years ago, suggests the influence of a southeastern-Pacific culture.
+In these islands, the presence of shell axes, 2,500 years ago, suggests the influence of a southeastern-Pacific culture.